 According to a legend, a brightly shining meteorite struck this place 40,000 years ago.
-The name of the city refers to this event: “Nur” means “light” while “Ota” stands for “father”.
+The city’s name refers to this event: “Nur” means light while “Ota” stands for father.
 The name, therefore, means “father of light”.

-Legend says that the city was founded by Alexander the Great, who had a fortress built here in 327 B.C.
-The place, at that time only called “Nur”, is said to have been Alexander’s base for the conquest of Samarkand.
-Today the fortress is mostly ruined, but due to its strategic position on a hill, it offers an impressive view over the whole city and the surrounding areas.
+Legend says that the town was founded by Alexander the Great, who had a fortress built here in 327 B.C.
+The place is said to have been Alexander’s camp for the conquest of Samarkand.
+Today, the fort is mostly ruined, but its strategic position on a hill offers an impressive view over the whole city and the surrounding areas.

-Nurata is a place of pilgrimage because of the Chashma (Uzbek for “spring”).
-According to legend, Hazrat Ali, the son-in-law of the prophet Mohammed, visited Nurata.
-At the place where he hit the ground with his staff, a spring was created whose water has been considered holy ever since.
+Nurata is a pilgrimage place because of the Chashma (Uzbek for “spring”).
+According to legend, Hazrat Ali, the son-in-law of the Prophet Mohammed, visited Nurata.
+When he hit the ground with his staff, a spring was created whose water has been considered holy ever since.
 Another legend says that the spring originated at the place where the meteorite hit the ground.
 Observations have shown that the spring water is constantly 19.1 degrees Celsius warm, regardless of the time of day or season.
 The water is said to have a healing effect and cure both physical and mental ailments.
 Next to the spring, there is a board with information about the composition of the minerals in the water.
-Thus in the water chlorine, sulphate, potassium, magnesium, silicon, carbonate and sodium are to occur.
-Countless fish swim in the spring, but they are also considered sacred and must therefore not be caught.
+Thus in the water, chlorine, sulphate, potassium, magnesium, silicon, carbonate and sodium are to occur.
+Countless fish swim in the spring, but they are also considered sacred and must not be caught.

 About 30 km away from Nurata is the village of Gazgan, known in Uzbekistan for its marble quarrying.

-Air connections: Nurata does not have its own airport.
-The nearest airport is Navoi, about 70km away.
+Air connections: Nurata does not have an airport.
+The nearest airport is in Navoi, about 70 km away.